 If your tongue endures injuries from biting such as swelling, cuts, or redness, ice can help to treat the affected area.
 Treating the area with ice or a cold compress will numb the tongue and reduce the pain, as well as help to reduce swelling and inflammation.

 RINSE YOUR MOUTH WITH SALTY WATER

 If there is an open wound, it’s a good idea to rinse your mouth with warm, salty water for around twenty seconds.
 Repeat if necessary.
 This kills bacteria, prevents infection and speeds up the healing process.

 Eating spicy or hot foods, particularly if you have an open or fresh wound, will aggravate your pain.
-Try to eat soft foods that don’t require much chewing until your tongue heals.
+These kinds of foods can also increase inflammation of the tongue, making it more likely that you bite your tongue repeatedly.
+Try to eat soft mild foods that don’t require much chewing until your tongue heals.

 If you suspect you’ve done serious damage to your tongue or your pain is severe, visit a medical professional.
 They can assess the state of your mouth and possibly identify the underlying cause of your tongue biting.
 This can assist in choosing the best treatment plan.
 Additionally, if you suspect your tongue pain may be caused by a more serious underlying health condition such as TMJ, visit a healthcare professional.